Written By Alexandra Jumper, Director of Accounting, airCFO.

 - The amount of revenue can be reasonably measured

-- The costs of earning the revenue can be reasonable measured
+- The costs of earning the revenue can be reasonably measured

 The new accounting standards state that a company must account for a promise to provide a customer with the right to access as a performance obligation by the company satisfied over time.
 On the other hand, a company can promise to provide a customer with the right to use the company’s software at a point in time.
 SaaS businesses have different performance obligations and contract types and revenue must be recognized accordingly.

 To maintain accurate financial statements, you need to properly recognize your business’s revenue depending on your business model.
 This allows you to give factual profit and loss statements, which is necessary when looking for investors or financing.